How do I get help trouble-shooting articles sent via e-mail?

 When I'm home or otherwise off-campus, clicking on an article link in an e-mail that I sent to myself sends me to a page where they ask for username and password information?
 What's going on?

-Since you are accessing the article from home, the database vendor does not recognize you as a USM student, staff, or faculty.
+Since you are accessing the article from home, the database vendor does not recognize you as a USM student, faculty, or staff member.
 Therefore, you are not being granted access to the requested resource.
 Follow the below directions to fix the problem:

 For various reasons, your CampusID/Empl number may not work.
 If you have checked the above troubleshooting suggestions and are still unable to get in, please contact the iTech Help Desk or visit the CampusID password management site.